-Cyclical industries are those industries whose performance cycle is highly correlated and sensitive with the economic cycles, these companies grow when the economy is in growth or expansion stage and decline when there is recession or depression in the economy, for instance, automobiles, aviation, construction are few examples of cyclical industries.
+Cyclical industries are those industries whose performance cycle is highly correlated and sensitive with the economic cycles; these companies grow when the economy is in the growth or expansion stage and decline when there is recession or depression in the economy, for instance, automobiles, aviation, construction are few examples of cyclical industries.

 Top Factors Affecting Cyclical Industry

 The following are the factors affecting the cyclical industry.

 #1 – Total National Output (GDP)

 - Cyclical businesses are legitimately affected by the economy’s general execution, which is estimated by the GDP, an estimation of monetary yield.